 Most importantly, it your responsibility to ensure you have the correct documentation for your trip, so check that your visas have the correct dates for entry and / or exit once they have been received back from the Embassy.
 If not date specific, most visas require you to entry the country within 90 to 180 days of being issued.

-All travellers entering the USA and / or Canada and travelling on the Visa Waiver programme are required to complete an electronic application for clearance at least 72 hours prior to arrival.
+Numerous countries and/or regions are planning to, or have introduced Electronic Travel Authorities, which are required to be approved at least 72 hours prior to entering the country.
+Cost and procedures for these vary.
 These approvals do not guarantee your entry to either country on arrival, but ensure that you are not on the Governments’ lists of undesirable visitors.

-Alternate websites maybe offered if using a search engine, however despite appearances, they are not official US or Canadian Government sites and additional fees may be charged to process the visa.
+It is important to ensure that you are using the official Government websites.
+Alternate websites maybe offered if using a search engine, however despite appearances, they are not official Government sites and additional fees may be charged to process the visa.
 In addition, many of these sites are phony and have been built to capture personal information, credit card details and money.